glic3rinu/passlib/docs/lib/passlib.hash/contexts.rst

 =============================================
-:mod:`bps.security.pwhash` - Crypt Contexts
+:mod:`passlib.hash` - Crypt Contexts
 =============================================

-.. currentmodule:: bps.security.pwhash
+.. currentmodule:: passlib.hash

 For more complex deployment scenarios than the frontend functions described in :doc:`Quick Start <quickstart>`,